 Resistance exercise helps to increase strength, improve sports performance, increase neuromuscular communication and elevate the body’s basal metabolic rate.
 Research has also shown that regular resistance exercise will help to increase and maintain bone density.

-· Decrease post workout soreness
+· DECREASE post workout soreness

-· Increase in muscle recovery
+· INCREASE muscle recovery

-· Returning musculature to its normal “resting” length
+· RETURN musculature to normal “resting” length

-· Enhancing the adrenaline “high” with the release of endorphins
+· ENHANCE adrenaline “high” with endorphin release

-· Correct postural imbalances
+· CORRECT postural imbalances